-Michael Fernandez is both a mediator and arbitrator with 30 years of experience in managing people, business contracts and contractual and non-contractual relationships and negotiations, employment and labor law including union and company issues, family, and community and non-profit situations.
+Michael Fernandez is both a mediator and arbitrator with 30 years of experience in managing people, business contracts and contractual and non-contractual relationships and negotiations, real Estate, employment and labor law including union and company issues, family, and community and non-profit situations.

 Conflict has always existed in many forms and situations in everyday life.
 With the advent of the ease of information gathering, social media and other new technology, this has only increased conflict or the ability for conflict to escalate to a level where there is a need for a dispute resolution process to assist in eliminating disputes or turning disputes into a positive conflict situation verses a negative situation.

 Two such conflict resolution processes that have grown into preferred methods of conflict resolution are mediation and arbitration.